Skip to content

 Mean Arterial Pressure Calculator

-Compute Mean Arterial Pressure (MAP) from a standard blood pressure reading in seconds.
-Clinicians use MAP to assess whether vital organs are receiving adequate perfusion.
+Compute Mean Arterial Pressure (MAP) from a standard systolic/diastolic blood-pressure reading.
+Clinicians use MAP to judge whether vital organs are receiving adequate perfusion.

 About this calculator